Gong vs. Salesforce

 Comparing Gong vs. Salesforce is like comparing a specialized telescope to an entire space station.
 They overlap, but they were built to solve different problems at different scales.

 Gong started as a conversation intelligence tool and has expanded into a Revenue AI OS.
 Salesforce started as a CRM and has expanded into, well, everything.
-Both now compete on deal intelligence, revenue forecasting, and sales engagement.
+Both now compete on deal intelligence, revenue forecasting, and AI-powered selling.
 But each platform's approach reveals a different philosophy about how revenue teams should work.

 The real questions you should be asking: